-In this series of 5-6 lessons aimed at pupils in the first year of secondary school (KS3 Year 7 in England), students learn about 'health tech', the use of technology to improve health.
+In this series of 5-6 lessons aimed at pupils in the first year of secondary school, students learn about 'health tech', the use of technology to improve health.
 They develop and apply their knowledge and understanding of computational thinking and real-life problem-solving by working in teams to create their own prototype health tech innovation.

 The lesson sequence includes: